roadrunner-server/docs/app-server/aws-lambda.md

 {% endcode %}

-Here you can use full advantage of the RoadRunner, you can include any plugin here and configure it with the embedded config (within reasonable limits).
+Here you can take full advantage of RoadRunner: you can include any plugin here and configure it with the embedded config (within reasonable limits).

-To build and package your lambda function run:
+To build and package your Lambda function, run:

 {% code title="build.sh" %}